Anna Faris: Continued comedic roles (2007–2012)

 Faris's subsequent film release was the retro comedy Take Me Home Tonight, about a group of friends partying on one summer night during the 1980s.
 Filmed in 2007, it received a wide theatrical release four years later, on March 4, 2011, to negative reviews and lackluster earnings.
 Faris, however, obtained a Teen Choice Award nomination for Choice Movie Actress – Comedy.
 She next had the starring part and served as executive producer of What's Your Number?, where she appeared with Chris Evans.
-In the movie, she played a woman who looks back at the past 19 men she's had relationships with and wonders if one of them might be her one true love.
+In the movie, she played a woman who looks back at the past 19 men she has had relationships with and wonders if one of them might be her one true love.
 It garnered generally mediocre reviews, who concluded that the "comic timing" of Faris was "sharp as always," but felt it was wasted in "this predictable, boilerplate comedy."
 It was released on September 30, 2011, and made US$30 million worldwide.
 She also reprised her voice-over role in Alvin and the Chipmunks: Chipwrecked, released on December 16, 2011.

 Her next film role was that of a human rights activist befriending a childish autocrat in the political satire The Dictator (2012), co-starring Sacha Baron Cohen.
 Faris, who was eager to work with Baron Cohen as she had been his fan "for years," stated that "90 percent" of the acting in the film was improvised.
-Critics gave it decent reviews, with Faris's role garnering a similar reception; Los Angeles Times called her "the film's standout" and stated that when "she opens her mouth, that rasp that has made her so much fun to watch (the "Scary Movie" franchise most memorably) takes hold and turns the dialogue inside out.
+Critics gave it decent reviews, with Faris's role garnering a similar reception; Los Angeles Times called her "the film's standout" and stated that when "she opens her mouth, that rasp that has made her so much fun to watch (the Scary Movie franchise most memorably) takes hold and turns the dialogue inside out.
 The kind of true-believer purity she brings to Zoey's eco-terrorizing rants comes close to stealing Baron Cohen's comic thunder."
 The picture was a box office success, grossing US$179 million globally, and earned Faris the Star of the Year Award at the National Association of Theatre Owners.